drwalton/dissertation-project/README.md

 # Dissertation Project 2013 #
 ## Fire and Lighting in Interactive Applications ##

-This repository contains the source code developed as part of my MSc dissertation project, carried out at the University of Warwick.
+This repository contains the source code developed as part of my MSc dissertation project, carried out July-September 2013 at the University of Warwick.

 ### Project Topic ###